 "This is what we say all the time to our children.
 They worked so hard during that week in May but it's also about everything they've done in the whole seven years of being at our school as well."

-It later emerged that much of the school's letter had been copied from an American blog post written in October 2013.
+It later emerged that much of the school's letter had been taken from an American blog post written in October 2013 which had been based on a piece by American Mary Ginley.